Court / Presiding Judge

 Second Review: Cairo Criminal Court/Judge Muhammad Fahmy

-On first review, death sentences were provisionally handed out to a number of defendants including Morsi in May 2015; however, in June 2015 and after referral of their papers to the Mufti, Morsi and 16 others received life sentences instead.
+On first review, death sentences were provisionally handed out to a number of defendants including then-living former president Mohammad Morsi.
+However, in June 2015 and after referral of their papers to the Mufti, Morsi and 16 others received life sentences instead.
 Khairat al-Shater, Mohamed al-Beltagy, and Ahmed Abdel Aty were sentenced to death.
 The death sentences of 13 others were issued in absentia.
 Upon second review, 22 different sentences (including that of Morsi) were overturned by the Court of Cassation and a new trial was ordered.
-The retrial is ongoing.
+The retrial is still ongoing.

 Summary of Reasoning